zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

     - `clientOptimizations=bundle` will allow you to assess which bundles are being downloaded in a user friendly manner
     - `feature.nativeperf=true` will expose native performance markers within your profile traces, allowing you to accurately match portal telemetry markers to the profile
 1. Go to a blank dashboard​
-1. Clear cache (hard reset) and reload the portal​
+1. Clear cache (hard reset), remove all application data and reload the portal​
 1. Use the browsers profiling timeline to throttle both network and CPU, this best reflects the 95th percentile scenario, then start the profiler
 1. Walk through your desired scenario
     - Switch to the desired dashboard